Sagleft/uchatbot-engine/README.md

 2. process messages in channels (private & public messages);
 3. automatically logs into channels, can use the password for closed channels.

-Planned features:
- - [ ] send welcome messages;
- - [ ] processing payments.
- - [ ] the ability to set the type of alerts you want to subscribe to.

 ## Using the engine

 1. Chatbots that raise and retain user activity in channels.